Preparing the Environment

 Run the following commands to obtain the kernel source code of openEuler:

-Run the following command to check and switch to the kernel version openEuler-22.03-LTS:
+Run the following command to check and switch the kernel version to 5.10:

 Configure and compile the Linux kernel.
-You are advised to use the recommended configuration file).
-Copy the file to the kernel directory, rename it to .config, and run the
+It is better to use the recommended configuration file (Obtain configuration file).
+Copy it to the kernel directory, and rename it as

 $ make menuconfig